pingcap/tidb/docs/design/2020-03-12-invisible-index.md

 MySQL supports [Invisible indexes](https://dev.mysql.com/doc/refman/8.0/en/invisible-indexes.html); that is, indexes that are not used by the optimizer.

-This is a useful feature when you want to drop an index in a safe way.
+This is a useful feature for dropping an index in a safe way.
 Invisible indexes make it possible to test the effect of removing an index on query performance, without making a destructive change that must be undone should the index turn out to be required.
 Dropping and re-adding an index can be expensive for a large table, whereas making it invisible and visible are fast, in-place operations.

 Support the option of `VISIBLE | INVISIBLE`.
 ```